 "The summer in the BVI was unforgettable.
 The focus on community service made me appreciate all the little things I take for granted."

-Snorkeling happens at almost every beach, and finding the best coral reefs becomes its own small summer adventure.
-We go sailing on the White Squall and SCUBA with the island’s most trusted dive company.
-Tortola is a mountainous island, and the panoramic view of all the islands from the top of Sage Mountain is something you will remember for a long time.
-We also discover the capital of Road Town with its markets, music and food, and even take a large ferry to nearby Virgin Gorda to swim at the famous “Baths.”
+Searching out the best coral reefs becomes a summer adventure, as extraordinary snorkeling opportunities exist at just about every beach.
+We sail away to nearby islands on the White Squall and SCUBA with the island’s most trusted dive company.
+Tortola is a mountainous island, and the picturesque panoramic views from the top of Sage Mountain will be imprinted in your memory for a long time.
+We explore the capital of Road Town with its markets, music, and traditional foods, and even take a ferry to nearby Virgin Gorda to swim at the famous “Baths.”

 We live together as a group in a community center in one of the island’s neighborhoods.
 There are bathrooms and showers, kitchen facilities, and everything we need to make it our temporary home.